Chetwode

+Etymology

+The name Chetwode is first attested in a charter of 949 (preserved in a seventeenth-century copy) as Cetwuda, and then in the Domesday Book of 1086 as Ceteode.
+The first part of the name comes from the Brittonic word corresponding to modern Welsh coed ('wood'), expanded with the Old English word wudu, of the same meaning.

 Manor

 There is a manor at Chetwode that stayed in the same family from the time of the Domesday Book in 1086 through to the 1960s.
 The Domesday Book records that in 1086 Robert de Thain held the manor from Odo, Bishop of Bayeux.

 Priory and parish church

 In 1244 Sir Ralphe de Norwich founded an Augustinian priory at Chetwode.
-In 1460, owing to its poverty, the priory was dissolved and annexed to the nearby Nutley Abbey in Long Crendon.
+In 1460, owing to its poverty, the priory was dissolved and annexed to the nearby Notley Abbey (or "Nutley" Abbey) in Long Crendon.
 This led to the first recognition of Chetwode as a village rather than just a priory.

 The Church of England parish church of Saint Mary and Saint Nicholas was once part of the Augustinian priory church.
 However the parish church had become ruinous in the 15th century and this building replaced it as the parish church in 1480.
 The stonework is a fine example of the work of the 13th century, particularly the sedilia, the east window of five lancets and the triple-lancet window on the south side, with stained glass of the 13th and 14th centuries.
 The 14th century north chapel later became the manor pew.

 A plan of the arrangements of the church and priory cloister in the 16th-century shows the development of Priory House.